The Leo Baeck Day School: General

 Leo Baeck is the only Jewish IB (International Baccalaureate) World School and the largest Reform Jewish day school in Canada.

-The school is run by the Head of School, Eric Petersiel, the principal, Rochelle Chester, and a Board of Directors, composed of parents and members of the community.
+The school is run by the Head of School, Eric Petersiel, the principal, Adina Lubek, and a Board of Directors, composed of parents and members of the community.
 The school is affiliated with the Centre for Jewish Education of the UJA Federation of Greater Toronto, the Union for Reform Judaism, and PARDeS, the Progressive Association of Reform Day Schools.

-The North Campus included classes from Nursery through Grade 8 and the South Campus includes Senior Kindergarten through Grade 8.
+The school includes Junior Kindergarten through Grade 8.
 Leo Baeck publishes "Baeck and Call" a bi-annual magazine that showcases the school and its community.

 School history

 The Leo Baeck Day School opened in 1974 at Toronto’s Temple Emanu-El with fewer than 40 students.
 Morris Sorin was the founding Director.
 The founding parents envisioned a school with a reputation for excellence in both general and Jewish studies, attracting liberal Jewish families, including those who had never before considered Jewish day school education.
 The School was supported and funded by Reform synagogues across Toronto with the vision that it would model and teach the core values of Reform Judaism.
 With growth and the need for more room, the School moved to Temple Sinai and then to the portable classroom facilities near York Mills Collegiate.
 Next, the School moved to Kenton Drive Public School – a surplus Toronto District School Board (TDSB) building.

 In 1994, the school found a permanent home at 36 Atkinson Avenue in Thornhill.
 At the time, the space was built as a centre for Reform Judaism and included facilities for CCRJ and community mikvah (still in use) in addition to the day school.
-Now called the school’s North Campus, it offers Nursery to Grade 8.
-In 2011, physical renewal at the North Campus included a new playground, and rebuilt sanctuary, secondary chapel, entrance and new gym floor.
-The building is also home to Temple Kol Ami.
+The North Campus moved further north to Jewish Community Centre at Rutherford and Bathurst due to dwindling enrolment.
+Eventually the North Campus closed in 2018 with remaining students either moving to other local schools or being bussed to the Toronto campus.

 The South Campus opened in 1992 at the Holy Blossom Temple, with fewer than 20 students.
 Steady growth of the South Campus over an 11-year period created the need for an independent facility and in the fall of 2012, the school moved into the newly renovated facility that was formerly the Arlington Middle School.
 A year before, Leo Baeck purchased the building when it became surplus by the Toronto District School Board.
-The move brought enrollment from 360 to 455 in one year, including three new Junior Kindergarten classes, extra Senior Kindergarten and an additional Grade 1 class.
+The move brought enrolment from 360 to 455 in one year, including three new Junior Kindergarten classes, extra Senior Kindergarten and an additional Grade 1 class.